-In March 2013, KST and the Free State Department of Education entered into Memorandum of Understanding (MoU) to improve education in the Free State province.
-The MoU, between KST and the FSDoE, served as a vital component in the transformation of basic education in South Africa.
-The nature of the KST partnership with the Free State Department of Education, has contributed significantly towards getting the programme off the ground.
+In March 2013, KST and the Free State Department of Education (FSDoE) entered a Memorandum of Understanding (MoU) to improve education in the Free State province.
+This MoU served as a vital component in the transformation of basic education in South Africa.
+The nature of the KST partnership with the FSDoE, has contributed significantly towards getting the programme off the ground.

-The combined financial leveraging has been accompanied by strategic and technical leveraging to ensure that the vision of KST is realised, that is, leveraging each partners’ strategic and technical expertise.
+The combined financial leveraging has been accompanied by synergised strategic and technical expertise to ensure that the vision of KST is realised.

-Through this integration, the KST District Whole School Development Programme is poised to influence a broader systemic change in the education sector.
-The Kagiso Shanduka Trust District Whole School Development Model is aimed at transforming public school education based on a district by district approach across South Africa.
+Through this integration, the District Whole School Development (DWSD) model is poised to influence a broader systematic change in the education sector.
+The DWSD model is aimed at transforming public school education based on a district by district approach across South Africa.

 The implementation of the programme commenced in 2014, in two Free State districts: Motheo and Fezile Dabi.
-Four years into the programme and we are excited and energized to continue the work we do to uplift schools, educators, learners and communities.
-As KST, we recommit ourselves to serving our children and serving our country.
+Six years into the programme and we are still excited and energised to continue the work we do to uplift schools, educators, learners and communities.
+As KST, we recommit ourselves to serving our children and our country.

 WHO WE ARE

-KST is run by passionate individuals, dedicated to making an impact in changing the landscape of education in South Africa.
+KST is run by passionate individuals led by CEO Themba Mola.
+We are dedicated to making an impact in changing the landscape of education in South Africa.

-The dedicated project teams are complemented by the knowledge, guidance and strategic leadership of all three organisations; the Free State Department of Education, Kagiso Trust and Shanduka Foundation.
+The dedicated workstreams are complemented by the knowledge, guidance and strategic leadership of all four organisations (Free State Department of Education, Kagiso Trust, Cyril Ramaphosa Foundation and FirstRand Empowerment Foundation).